gigiucles/AE544ProjectUcles/README.md

     * It shows a smooth, continuous rotation, effectively illustrating the absence of gimbal lock and the stability of quaternion representation.
     * This animation provides a clear visual confirmation of the theoretical advantages of using quaternions for attitude kinematics.
     ![attitude_animation_export_fast.gif](attitude_animation_export_fast.gif)

+## Conclusion

+This simulation effectively demonstrates the advantages of using quaternions and CRPs over Euler angles in scenarios involving or approaching singularities.
+The choice of ODE solver is crucial, with variable step-size methods (`ode45`, `ode15s`) providing superior accuracy and stability compared to fixed step-size methods (`ode4`) when dealing with singularities.

+## Tools and Assistance

+This project utilized several tools to enhance its quality and clarity.
+Specifically:

+* **ChatGPT and Gemini AI:** These AI language models were employed for grammar checking, improving code clarity, and ensuring conciseness by removing redundancies.

 ## Disclaimer